Frequently Asked Questions – FAQs

 Thou art Divine.

-The third development in the ecclesial evolution of Scionics occurred some time after the Institute began the empiricorational integration of human psychology into Scionics.
+The third major development in the ecclesial evolution of Scionics occurred some time after the Institute began the empiricorational integration of human psychology into Scionics.
 This psychological integration took place, as was intended, only after it had completed the more foundational integration of philosophy and physics.

 Much of the psychology of humans is similar to that of other animals.
 The primary distinction between human and animal minds, however, is the vast and open-ended human capacity for conceptual and symbolic thought.
 The empiricorational integration of human psychology as human psychology thus requires (1) an empiricorational understanding of how this conceptual and symbolic capacity actually operates within the human mind, and (2) a recognition of its permeation and manifestation throughout so much of human life.